 - If you'd like to double this recipe, I recommend working in batches.
 Don't melt more than 8 ounces of candy coating at a time.
 Otherwise, it's very likely that the coating will thicken and be difficult to work with before you can finish making all of your Oreo pops.

-Halloween Oreo Pops Recipe
+Halloween Oreo Pops

-- about 2 dozen Oreos, which includes extras to allow for breakage
+- About 2 dozen Oreos, which includes extras to allow for breakage

-- 8 ounces milk chocolate candy coating or melts
+- 8 ounces milk chocolate candy coating OR melts

-- 8 ounces white candy coating or melts
+- 8 ounces white candy coating OR melts

 - 20 lollipop sticks